escapefromhyperisland/world-8/elin/README.md

 ### :crossed_fingers: Nice to haves:
+- [ ] Add some sort of "instruction-panel"
-[ ] Aftertexts on click of the button
+- [ ] Aftertexts on click of the button
-[ ] Add loading-screen with a bit of context and story-telling [ ] Robot-pinguin that can give you hints if you get stuck [ ] Make numpad visible on click of the briefcase
+- [ ] Add loading-screen with a bit of context and story-telling
+- [ ] Robot-pinguin that can give you hints if you get stuck
+- [ ] Make numpad visible on click of the briefcase
-[ ] Make dots ereasable through the whiteboard-eraser instead of just with the click [ ] Add correct navmesh
+- [ ] Make dots ereasable through the whiteboard-eraser instead of just with the click
+- [ ] Add correct navmesh

 ### :closed_book: Learnings: